PREP – AVCTL I Spring Week 6 Recap

-Another week is complete in the 2026 spring season in the Ark Valley Chisholm Trail League I. Derby is currently in 1st place in baseball, softball and girls’ soccer while the rest of the standings are a mixture of different AVCTL I teams.
+Another week is complete in the 2026 Ark Valley Chisholm Trail League I spring season with Derby leading the way in the AVCTL I softball and girls’ soccer standings while Maize High stands atop the AVCTL I baseball standings after knocking off Derby on Tuesday in a battle between the top two AVCTL I baseball teams so far this season.

+Derby stands atop the AVCTL I softball standings with a 20-0, 8-0 record, while Salina South is currently in 6th with a 9-11, 3-7 record.

+Maize High is the current leader in the AVCTL I baseball standings with a 7-0, 15-2 record, while Salina South is in 5th place with a 7-12, 4-5 record.

 CAMPUS

-The Lady Colt softball team swept Hutchinson 13-3, 16-14 on Tuesday. … The Colt baseball team defeated Circle 8-5 on Monday.
-The Colts split with Hutchinson on Tuesday, winning the 1st game 12-2 and losing the 2nd game 5-0. … The Lady Colt soccer team defeated Mulvane 6-0 on Friday.
-The Lady Colts defeated Salina South 2-1 in overtime on Tuesday.
+The Lady Colt softball team got swept 11-3, 20-16 by Maize South on Tuesday. … The Colt baseball team swept Maize South 9-1, 3-1 on Tuesday. … The Lady Colt soccer team lost 2-0 against Derby on Thursday.
+The Lady Colts lost 3-1 against Valley Center on Tuesday.

 DERBY

-The Lady Panther softball team went 2-0 on Friday in the Dodge City tournament as they defeated Garden City 13-2 and Hays 22-5.
-The Lady Panthers went 2-0 in the tournament on Saturday as they defeated Dodge City 15-0 and Great Bend 3-1.
-The Lady Panthers went 2-0 on Tuesday in the McPherson tournament as they defeated McPherson 13-2 and Rose Hill 16-1. … The Panther baseball team swept Newton 8-0, 15-0 on Tuesday. … The Lady Panther soccer team lost 2-0 against Eisenhower on Thursday.
-The Lady Panthers defeated Maize High 2-0 on Tuesday.
+The Lady Panther softball team swept Maize High 10-0, 7-5 on Tuesday. … The Panther baseball team lost to Maize High 6-0 on Tuesday. … The Lady Panther soccer team defeated Campus 2-0 on Thursday.
+The Lady Panthers defeated Salina South 3-0 on Tuesday.

 HUTCHINSON

-The Lady Salt Hawk softball team swept Wichita Heights 14-0, 16-0 on Thursday.
-The Lady Salt Hawks were swept 13-3, 16-14 by Campus on Tuesday. … The Salt Hawk baseball team split with Campus on Tuesday, losing the 1st game 12-2 and winning the 2nd game 5-0. … The Lady Salt Hawk soccer team lost 4-0 against Andover High on Thursday.
-The Lady Salt Hawks defeated Valley Center 2-0 on Tuesday.
+The Lady Salt Hawk softball team split with Andover Central on Monday, losing the 1st game 8-7 and winning the 2nd game 20-9.
+The Lady Salt Hawks were swept 13-1, 13-4 by Salina Central on Tuesday. … The Salt Hawk baseball team got swept 11-0, 20-6 by Salina Central on Tuesday. … The Lady Salt Hawk soccer team lost 2-1 in overtime against Maize South on Tuesday.

 MAIZE

-The Lady Eagle softball team swept a triangular at Andover on Thursday, defeating Andover 18-7 and Andale 12-3.
-The Lady Eagles split with Salina South on Tuesday, losing the 1st game 5-2 and winning the 2nd game 5-4. … The Eagle baseball team’s scheduled doubleheader against Andover Central on Friday was postponed due to inclement weather.
-The Eagles swept Salina South 5-3, 9-4 on Tuesday. … The Lady Eagle soccer team defeated Newton 5-2 on Thursday.
-The Lady Eagles lost 2-0 against Derby on Tuesday.
+The Lady Eagle softball team got swept by Derby 10-0, 7-5 on Tuesday. … The Eagle baseball team defeated Derby 6-0 on Tuesday. … The Lady Eagle soccer team defeated Valley Center 4-1 on Thursday.
+The Lady Eagles defeated Goddard 3-1 on Tuesday.

 MAIZE SOUTH

-The Lady Maverick softball team went 1-1 on Friday in the Doge City tournament as they defeated Dodge City 19-0 and lost 4-2 against Great Bend.
-The Lady Mavericks went 2-0 on Saturday as they defeated Garden City 13-3 and Hays 9-2.
-The Lady Mavericks were swept 9-8, 21-11 by Valley Center on Tuesday. … The Maverick baseball team swept Valley Center 10-9, 12-3 on Tuesday. … The Lady Maverick soccer team defeated Hays 7-0 on Thursday.
-The Lady Mavericks lost 5-1 against Bishop Carroll on Monday.
+The Lady Maverick softball team swept Campus 11-3, 20-16 on Tuesday. … The Maverick baseball team got swept 9-1, 3-1 by Campus on Tuesday. … The Lady Maverick soccer team defeated Salina South 3-0 on Thursday.
+The Lady Mavericks defeated Hutchinson 2-1 in overtime on Tuesday.

 SALINA SOUTH

-The Lady Cougar softball team split with Maize High on Tuesday, winning the 1st game 5-2 and losing the 2nd game 5-4. … The Cougar baseball team got swept 10-0, 7-0 by Salina Central on Friday.
-The Cougars were swept 5-3, 9-4 by Maize High on Tuesday. … The Lady Cougar soccer team defeated McPherson 2-1 on Friday.
-The Lady Cougars defeated Arkansas City 5-0 on Monday.
-The Lady Cougars lost 2-1 in overtime against Campus on Tuesday.
+The Lady Cougar softball team split with Valley Center on Tuesday, winning the 1st game 10-0 and losing the 2nd game 10-8. … The Cougar baseball team split with Valley Center on Tuesday, winning the 1st game 4-1 and losing the 2nd game 3-0. … The Lady Cougar soccer team lost 3-0 against Maize South on Thursday.
+The Lady Cougars lost 3-0 against Derby on Tuesday.

 VALLEY CENTER

-The Lady Hornet softball team split with Arkansas City on Friday, winning the 1st game 5-4 and losing the 2nd game 4-2.
-The Lady Hornets swept Maize South 9-8, 21-11 on Tuesday. … The Hornet baseball team swept Arkansas City 3-2, 8-3 on Friday.
-The Hornets were swept 10-9, 12-3 by Maize South on Tuesday. … The Lady Hornet soccer team lost 1-0 in overtime against Andover Central on Thursday.
-The Lady Hornets lost 2-0 against Hutchinson on Tuesday.
+The Lady Hornet softball team split with Salina South on Tuesday, losing the 1st game 10-0 and winning the 2nd game 10-8. … The Hornet baseball team split with Salina South on Tuesday, losing the 1st game 4-1 and winning the 2nd game 3-0. … The Lady Hornet soccer team lost 4-1 against Maize High on Thursday.
+The Lady Hornets defeated Campus 3-1 on Tuesday.